Are you looking for a job in the marketing industry?

 Hiring managers receive hundreds of resumes from job applicants.
 They don’t have the time to go through each of them.
 To optimize the process, they use an applicant tracking system (ATS).

 This system will scan resumes for particular keywords that match the job description.
 So when creating your resume, make sure you optimize it to match the particular job you’re applying for.
 Don’t just send the same resume to every company you applied to.
 Take time to include keywords that will be specific to the job.
-These keywords help hiring managers easily identify top applicants.
+These keywords help to hire managers to easily identify top applicants.

 For example, as a marketer, you can include any of the following keywords in your resume – recruitment, risk management, Salesforce, research, negotiation, data analysis, budgeting, SEO, social media, marketing automation, sales enablement, client management, networking, etc.